FiveEyes/playground/games/README.md

-#Mountain
+# Mountain

-It is a art game on Steam.
+It is an art game on Steam.
 Many people said that it is not a game, because the only thing players can do is watching...
 But I love this game.
 When I am so tired, and I don't want to do anything, then I watch my mountain and think about my life.

 ![Alt text][mountain]

 [mountain]: https://raw.githubusercontent.com/FiveEye/playground/master/games/Mountain.png

-#FEZ
+# FEZ

 A pixel game wich reminds me my childhood.
 But it is a real 3D game.
 The world in this game has four orthographic views, and players can switch them by rotating the world.
 I think that the idea behind this game come from Super Paper Mario